emacsmirror/pelican-mode/README.md

  * If the next component is `pages`, that indicates a static page rather than a dated post.

-It also enforces some parts of my preferred Pelican configuration:

- * Categories are never provided (you can have one if you want, but the default interactive commands don't provide one).
- * Tags are always provided.
- * Slugs are explicit, and include nested subdirectories.

 ## Quick Guide